wp-plugins/responsive-contact-form/readme.txt

 = 1.3 =
 * Added send me a copy checkbox on form manageable from admin.

+= 1.4 =
+* Added message from user in database and displayed in admin.

 == Upgrade Notice ==
 * Upgrade Notice Notification
-* All field which you want to display on form or not can be managed also fields are mandatory or not can be selected.
-* Now managing the list of all user who contact site is available in admin panel which can be exported to excel file.
+* Fixed issue of deleting record and on uninstallallation deletion of all fields data and table.
-* Fixed the issue of IE9 form submission without captcha validation.
+* Fixed the issue of textarea focus in the middle.
-* Added send me a copy checkbox on form manageable from admin
+* Added message from user in database and displayed in admin.
+* Compatible in wordpress 3.7.1